MarkRobitaille/COMP3040A2/README.md

 ![Adding](https://i.imgur.com/GNxIngl.gif)

 14. Copy and paste your Markdown-formatted resume into the text area.
     * Note: Later you will be adding your name in your theme's header.
-Don't copy and paste the header with your name from your Markdown-formatted resume.
+Don not copy and paste the header with your name from your Markdown-formatted resume.
 15. Scroll to the bottom and click on the "Commit new file" button.